AgnimaGocran/n8n-nodes-tei-embeddings/README.md

 ### Project Architecture

-The project centers around a single Tei embedding node that implements the `INodeType` interface with `type: 'embedding'`.
+The project centers around a single Tei Embeddings node that implements the `INodeType` interface with `type: 'embedding'`.
 The node provides its embedding implementation through `supplyData()` so it can be reused by AI and Vector Store nodes without additional configuration.

 ##  API Endpoint